 CORE 375.
 AIS: Theater Practice and the Other.
 (4 Credits)

 How can engagement in theater practice (conceiving, creating, directing, designing and performing in plays) combined with a Christian theological understanding create empathy and a movement toward compassion for the experiences and struggles of individuals and groups who seem fundamentally different?
 Students enrolled in CORE 375 will be introduced to the basic skills of theater making, and then will practice those emerging skills in the conception and development of a solo performance project in which they will embody the experience of an identified 'other' to an audience in a theater piece.
-Prerequisite: CORE 101.
 Additional course fee required: $100 for Chicago play attendance.

 Tags: DUS, VPAT